duhankosali/AddressBook-NetCoreWebAPI/README.md

 # To run the source code of my project:

 This project utilizes PostgreSQL as its database.
-Before you can start the project, you need to set the database connection string.
+Before you can open the your IDE, you need to set the database connection string.
 You can do this by following the steps below:

 ## For Windows